acurwen/Workload-1-Repo/README.md

 4. **Created a first admin user account on Jenkins**

-Created a first admin user on Jenkins so that we could have access to Jenkins tools, specifically creating a multi-branch pipeline.
+Created a first admin user on Jenkins so that we could have access to Jenkins tools via their web interface, specifically creating a multi-branch pipeline.

 I used the IP address for my EC2 instance (3.88.60.42) and the port for Jenkins (8080) to find the log in page.
 3.88.60.42:8080 successfully took me to the ‘create a user’ Jenkins page.